Speaker suspends Cong MLAs, withdraws order later

 Around half an hour after the two were removed, Patowary said to the Speaker, "As we believe in Sabka Sath, Sabka Vikas, I as the parliamentary affairs minister urge you to withdraw your order suspending Rupam Kurmi and Kamalakhya Purkayastha and allow them to attend the House today."
 Goswami then revoked his suspension order stating that he had suspended them as he wants to conduct the proceedings in a disciplined and efficient manner giving members of all parties equal opportunity to participate in the proceedings.
 To a query of AGP member Pabindra Deka earlier, Patowary said 3.61 lakh people from the state have got employment in new startups and skill development industries.

 The minister said, "As per the Industrial and Investment Policy of Assam, 2019, any industrialist setting up a unit in the state has to engage indigenous people in 80 per cent of their managerial posts and 10 per cent in other posts."
-Goswami had on Monday suspended Congress member Sherman Ali Ahmed on the first day of the Budget session on Mondy when the MLA refused to sit down after he was denied permission to raise an issue related to the National Register of Citizens (NRC)..
+Purkayastha and Kurmi told reporters outside the House that they wanted to know from Patowary when and where these 3.61 lakh people had been employed but he did not give the exact reply.
+Goswami had suspended Congress member Sherman Ali Ahmed on Monday when the MLA refused to sit down after he was denied permission to raise an issue related to the National Register of Citizens (NRC).

+After the Speaker allowed Purkayastha and Kurmi to return to the House on Thursday, Ahmed said on a lighter note that though he is marshalled out regularly, neither his party colleagues nor the parliamentary affairs minister sought withdrawal of his suspension.
+As the members broke into laughter, Goswami told the Congress MLA that next time he will take it up suo motu.

+Ahmed had been suspended and marshalled out in the previous session also..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)